Whole roasted cauliflower is a gorgeous and delicious centerpiece meal or side dish recipe inspired by Mediterranean and Middle-Eastern cuisines.

 - Shirazi salad with finely chopped parsley, tomato, and onion.

 - Greek Tzatziki sauce with garlic, mint, and yogurt.

-Make Ahead & Storage
+Storage & Make Ahead

-Make ahead: if you have dinner guests, you can roast the cauliflower a few hours before, undercooking it slightly.
-Then before serving it, reheat it in the oven for 10 minutes before serving.
+Make ahead: If you have dinner guests, you can roast the cauliflower a few hours before, undercook it slightly, then reheat it in the oven for 10 minutes before serving.

-Freezer: this is not a freezer-friendly recipe.
+Freezer: whole roasted cauliflower is not a freezer-friendly recipe.

 More Cauliflower Recipes

 If you like cooking with cauliflower, find new inspiration with these easy and wholesome cauliflower recipes: